Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/ssl-ciphers.rst

 #.
 We will start by creating a SSL Cipher Rule.
 Click on Local Traffic, Ciphers, Rules, then Create.

 #.
-Enter a name for the rule.
+Enter a name for the rule such as StudentX-cipherrule.

 #.
 Enter the following Cipher String